alexwlchan/alexwlchan.net/src/_drafts/inclusive-conferences.md

 Whatever your speaker package is (even if you can't pay anything), be upfront about it in your call for proposals.
 If somebody can't or won't speak at your conference without compensation, it's better to know that before they submit.
-Don't waste time getting proposals that have to be withdrawn.
+Don't waste time getting proposals that have to be withdrawn later.

 (Python conferences are especially bad at this, and it's something I feel acutely guilty about.)